 One of the #1 cries marketing teams are familiar with hearing from sales teams is, "Need more leads!"
 And Marketing responds by launching an expensive inbound content and paid marketing strategy.

 In a twist of irony, it's not long before Sales proclaims, "Too many leads!"

 Because content marketing is a top-of-funnel activity and all about providing relevant information to anyone digging around the internet in exchange for their email address, there are inevitably going to be some downloads from people who aren't potential prospects.

-This presents a new conundrum: salespeople who then start believing, "These leads suck!" and in the interest of what they think is saving their own time and energy, may try to qualify the leads without ever following up.
+This presents a new conundrum: salespeople who then start believing, "These leads suck!" and in the interest of saving their own time and energy, may try to qualify the leads without ever following up.

 Any salesperson would prefer to obtain a business email versus an email from a free email service.
 A corporate email address gives sales advantages like being able to research the company and even the job title of the lead within the company via LinkedIn or elsewhere.
 This makes things easier for a salesperson and allows them to provide more value to the prospect in messaging or a demo experience that can be catered to a person or company they know something about.
 Realistically, not everyone is willing to provide their super-top-secret business email when they're first exploring solution options.

 Why do people use personal email when filling out B2B lead forms?

 There are several reasons why a person may enter a Gmail or other free email address instead of their corporate email address on